alh1m1k/WebKeyboard-for-StarCitizen/README.md

 ## Usage
 Main usage of application assume tablet(s) with landscape orientation connected to host via *host wifi hostspot*.
 That it, all clients connect to host through same host net.
 SSID and password are build in and declared in `config.h` file.
-After client(s) connected to wifi they can access host main page, by default `192.168.5.1` also declared in `config.h`.
+After client(s) connected to wifi they can access host main page, by default `wkb.local` or `192.168.5.1` also declared in `config.h`.
 When first connected, it is crucial to change wifi password and optionally change ssid and wifi type.
 Make it via [Application settings](#application-Settings). <br>